gwannon/ideasRoleras/pArdillas/sKirrels.md

 ### Fire and electricity

-It can be barbecues, fire-eating shows, forest fires and electric cables broken by the wind.
+sKirrels do not approach these dangers.It can be barbecues, fire-eating shows, forest fires and/or electric cables broken by the wind.

 > Whenever they face fire and/or electricity, the consequences will be that they will take damage or be scared.